Maximiliane-K/flavorframes/README.md

 User-Specific Actions
 For their own profile, users can:

-- Edit their profile details, including discription, location, and profile picture
+- Edit their profile details, including description, location, and profile picture
 - Update their username and password

 ![PostEdit](https://res.cloudinary.com/maxiscloud/image/upload/v1740906927/Screenshot_2025-03-02_at_10.15.08_a7ngjk.png)